evaristocosta/twitter-business-search/README.md

 $ yarn install
 ```

-Create a `.env` file at the root of the project, following the structure set on `env.example`.
+Create a `.env` file at the root of the project, following the structure set on `.env.example`.
 You will need a Twitter API Bearer Token to run the application ([more information here](https://developer.twitter.com/en)).

 After that, you can run the application using the following command:
 ```shell